The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-The best car insurance companies in Fort Worth based on our research are USAA, State Farm, Nationwide, Geico and Mercury.
-These providers stand out for their affordable premiums as quoted by Quadrant Information Services, generous savings opportunities, policy offerings, customer satisfaction ratings and financial strength scores.
+The cheapest car insurance companies in Fort Worth based on our research and analysis are State Farm, Geico and Mercury.
+These providers stand out for their affordable premiums based on average rate data provided by Quadrant Information Services.

-Geico is the cheapest car insurance provider in Fort Worth on average but offers fewer coverage options than some other providers, so it may not be the best choice for drivers who want to customize their policy.
-Drivers may be able to take advantage of discounts for military members, federal employees, emergency deployment, employee/membership groups and others.
+Geico offers the cheapest minimum car insurance in Fort Worth on average on our list but offers fewer coverage options than some other providers, so it may not be the best choice for drivers who want to customize their policy.
+Still, budget-conscious drivers may be able to take advantage of numerous discounts, including potential savings for military members, federal employees, emergency deployment and employee/membership groups.
+The company did receive the highest Bankrate Score on our list and also received the 2023 Bankrate Award for best car insurance company (tied with Amica), so it may be worth checking out if you’re looking for a good experience.

 Learn more: Geico Insurance review

-Mercury Insurance offers standard coverage and common discounts, plus a mileage-based rewards program called RealDrive.
-The rates are slightly more expensive, but Fort Worth drivers may get a lower premium by having an anti-theft device in their vehicle, being a good student, insuring multiple vehicles, paying in full or being a safe driver.
+Mercury Insurance offers standard coverage and common discount opportunities, plus a mileage-based rewards program called RealDrive.
+Its average rates for full and minimum coverage are slightly more expensive but still lower than the citywide Fort Worth average.
+Fort Worth drivers might also get a lower premium by having an anti-theft device in their vehicle, being a good student, insuring multiple vehicles, paying in full or being a safe driver.
+The company is not rated by J.D.
+Power’s Auto Insurance Study in the Texas region, however, and it does not offer gap insurance.

 Learn more: Mercury Insurance review